Upcoming Agent Spotlight Interviews & Guest Posts

 Giveaway Details

-Anne’s publisher is generously offering a hardback of Not the Worst Friend in the World for a giveaway.
-To enter, all you need to do is be a follower of my blog (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment by March 30th.
+Sally’s publisher is generously offering a hardback of Invisible Isabel for a giveaway.
+To enter, all you need to do is be a follower of my blog (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment by August 3rd.
 If your email is not on your Google Profile, you must leave it in the comments to enter the contest.
 Please be sure I have your email address.

 Marvelous Middle Grade Monday is hosted by Greg Pattridge.
 You can find the participating blogs on his blog.